University Museum Room 426

 M.Phil., Yale University (2012)

 A.B., Cornell University (2009)

-Linguistic and sociocultural anthropology; language, selfhood, and belonging; borders, mobilities, and infrastructures; commensuration and contrastive evaluation; American pragmatism and critical theory; semiotics; Indonesia and Malaysia.
+Linguistic and sociocultural anthropology; semiotics; language, selfhood, and belonging; borders, mobilities, and infrastructures; commensuration and contrastive evaluation; Southeast Asian studies; Indonesia and Malaysia.

 2018.
 “Living on the Edge: Being Malay (and Bugis) in the Riau Islands.”
 Trends in Southeast Asia.
 Number 12, pp. 1-54.

 2017b.
 “Grading Qualities and (Un)settling Equivalences: Undocumented Migration, Commensuration, and Intrusive Phonosonics in the Indonesia-Malaysia Borderlands.”
 Journal of Linguistic Anthropology.
 Volume 27, Issue 2, pp. 124-150.